BizMOOC – BizMOOC – Knowledge Alliance to enable a European-wide exploitation of the potential of MOOCs for the world of business

 In the first two scenarios, a central MOOC platform is available for the development and delivery of MOOCs.
 Additional design and implementation services are offered to the academic staff of educational institutions.
 An overview of these central MOOc platforms are provided in section 2.3.

-In the collaborative-decentralised scenario, institutions of regional hub partners have their own MOOC platform, and those partners share different scalable services in the development of MOOCs and in their uptake by society.
+In the collaborative and decentralised scenario, institutions of regional hub partners have their own MOOC platform, and those partners share different scalable services in the development of MOOCs and in their uptake by society.
 Some examples of this scenario are listed in section 2.4.

 A MOOC Platform is the hardware and software needed to publish and run a MOOC.
 A MOOC platform can be run by the institution itself out outsourced to the MOOC platforms like EdX, Coursera, Udacity, Iversity and Futurelearn.